Navigation to passenger rights

 80% of passengers are unaware of their rights and are not informed about the compensation they deserve.
 Only a fraction - around 5% - of those who do claim, manage to receive their compensation independently.
 Airlines often use the fact that passengers are intimidated or unknowledgeable about air travel regulations to their advantage.

 MYFLYRIGHT, the experts for passenger rights, aim to end this unjust practice.
 Not only can you inform yourself of your rights using our site, you can also check for free if you have a claim for compensation.
 If you choose MYFLYRIGHT, we pursue your claim against the airline with no cost risk to you.
 Only when a case is successful will a commission fee of 25% plus VAT be applied.
+If we have to engage our external lawyers, we charge a surcharge of 10%.
 In certain cases, an immediate pay-out is provided, where the full compensation amount is paid within 24 hours of the receipt of the passenger’s relevant documents.
 In this case, a commission fee of 35% plus VAT is applied.

 EU Flight Compensation Regulation 261/2004